bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 -----------------------------

+### SSH
-ssh is next,
+ssh is next:

+> TODO get outputs

 ``` bash
 nmap -A -p 22 $STAPLER_IP
 ```
 gives a pretty standard response, but we get barry, another user from:

+> TODO get outputs

 ``` bash
 ssh root@$STAPLER_IP
 ```
-At this point I have a decent userlist starting to pop up
+At this point I have a decent userlist starting to appear

 1. fred - smb
 2. kathy - smb